14 Post-earnings announcement drift

 and datadate

-, then doing some statistical and graphical analysis of these data.
+, and then doing some statistical and graphical analysis of these data.
 As a side effect, we will also reinforce some aspects of regression analysis using R that we learnt about in Chapter 3.

 We begin by collecting all combinations of fyear